SUBLETTE CENTER BOARD OF DIRECTORS

 After moving to Big Piney in 1982, I quickly learned to value the role volunteers play in enriching our lives in Sublette County.
 As my parents and in-laws age, I learn more about the many challenges senior citizens face.
 When seniors need extended periods of medical attention, being near their families is important to their healing, comfort, and happiness.
 I am honored to serve on the Board and to help nurture the future of The Sublette Center in its mission to care for these treasured citizens of our county.

 I was born and raised in Sublette County and privileged to extend this legacy to my own family.
-I attended the University of Wyoming, married Craig Jensen have two children, and three grandchildren.
+I attended the University of Wyoming, am married to Craig Jensen, have two children and three grandchildren.
 My career includes 24 years as Sublette County’s District Court Clerk and I now spend time with our trucking business while enjoying my three grandchildren.
 I love to contribute and serve as a member on the Board of Directors for MESA Therapeutic Riding, the Boulder Mosquito District, and now the Sublette Center.

 As my volunteer work now extends to our seniors, I treasure the opportunity to share these stories with the Sublette Center residents.
 I am so honored with the opportunity to participate with the Sublette Center board and feel it is a great opportunity to give back a little of what my family has received from this precious resource over the years.